sprainbrains/whisperfish/README.rst

            $ rustup target add armv7-unknown-linux-gnueabihf
            $ cargo install --git https://github.com/RustRPM/cargo-rpm --branch develop

+7. Configure your cross compilers: copy ``.ci/cargo.toml`` (which is a working file for Debian) to ``~/.cargo/config`` (or to ``.cargo/config`` if you do not like this system-wide configuration), and edit as necessary for your host operating systems' cross compilers.

-7. From here on, you can use cargo to build the project;
+8. From here on, you can use cargo to build the project;
    make sure to have the correct targets installed (rustup target) and a C compiler set, and to have sourced ``.env``::